-8.4 Currency Restrictions.
-Does your country have laws restricting the exchange of your country's currency for other currencies or the making of payments in your country's currency to persons outside the country?
+8.5 Currency Restrictions.
+Does Germany have laws restricting the exchange of Germany's currency for other currencies or the making of payments in Germany's currency to persons outside the country?

 Germany has no such laws (with the exception of those implementing United Nations, EU or other international sanctions in respect of transactions with certain countries and persons).
 Where a German resident receives from, or makes payments to, non-German residents, the German resident must in certain circumstances notify such payments to Deutsche Bundesbank.
 However, such notification serves for statistical purposes only, and failure to notify does not affect the payment or the underlying obligation.